Smart Fiberglass Solutions Contact Us Now

 Key Performance Characteristics of Fiberglass Cloth

-• High tensile strength along fiber directions
+• High tensile strength along the warp and weft directions

 • Excellent dimensional stability

-• Lower resin consumption compared to mat
+• Lower resin consumption compared with fiberglass mat

 • Smooth and uniform surface finish